Transferring Data with iCommands and Command Line¶

 iCommands Installation for Linux¶

 On a Linux OS you can use a package manager to install iCommands in the terminal.
 Instructions for configuring the iRODS repositories in Linux can be be found on the iRODS Packages webpage.
+You'll need to lock the iRODS packages to version 4.2.8 before installing the iCommands package.

 CentOS:

-Configure the repository and use yum
+repositories, pin the iCommands version to 4.2.8, and use yum

 to install the iCommands package irods-icommands